mltorrente/GeometricPortfolioDiversificationMeasure/README.md

 # GeometricPortfolioDiversificationMeasure
-This project implements a function to compute the Geometric Portfolio Diversification Measure (GPDM) for a portfolio weight vector.
-The GPDM quantifies diversification by combining portfolio weights with the concentration of risk.

 This project implements a function to compute the Geometric Portfolio Diversification Measure (GPDM) — a quantitative measure of the diversification of a financial portfolio, based on a specified risk metric.